lucendio/lecture-devops-code/tutorials-solutions/10_provision-kubernetes/README.md

     chmod 600 ./.ssh/operator*
     ```

 1. Initialize and run Terraform

     ```bash
     terraform init
     ```
+    *__NOTE:__ Please refer to previous tutorial(s) for cloud provider credentials management.*

     ```bash
     terraform apply -var 'sshPublicKeyPath=./.ssh/operator.pub'
     ```

 *__NOTE:__ All of this Terraform code for AWS is by __NO__ means production-ready.
 Normally, the Kubernetes cluster
-would be in a private subnet with restrictive network policies, with a public load balancer in front and a bastion/jump
+would be in a private subnet with restrictive network policies, a public load balancer in front and a bastion/jump
 host to access the machines via SSH.*